apache/www-site/content/foundation/marks/services.md

 ## Services Naming Branding Overview  {#introduction}

-**In general, you may not use Apache marks such as "Apache *Project*" or "*Project*" as primary branding in your services names or service marks** if that use would likely confuse a relevant consumer about the source any software or services you provide with products or services provided by the Apache *Project* project or the Apache Software Foundation (ASF) as a whole.
+**In general, you may not use Apache marks such as "Apache Example" or "Example" as primary branding in your services names or service marks** if that use would likely confuse a relevant consumer about the source any software or services you provide with products or services provided by the Apache Example project or the Apache Software Foundation (ASF) as a whole.
 You should apply the "likelihood of confusion" test described in our [formal Trademark Policy](/foundation/marks/), understanding that the use of Apache marks in third party services is